joe-hirst/next-chatui/README.md

-# 🤖 LLM ChatUI
+# 🤖 next-chatui

-A modern, responsive chat interface for interacting with Large Language Models.
-Built with Next.js 15, TypeScript, and Tailwind CSS.
+A modern, responsive chat interface built with Next.js 15, TypeScript, and Tailwind CSS.

 ## 📸 Screenshots